-Topics sub categories : 9/11, Art & Faith, Bible NYC, Bible NYC Exhibit, Churches in Schools controversy, Demons, Devils, Golem & Idols, Diary, Dreams, East Harlem explosion, Elections 2013, Faith & education, Faith-based business, Faith-based social services, Food, Gardens, Humor, Hurricane Sandy, Jesus the New Yorker, Journalism, Kitchens of Faith, Law & religion, Movies, Music, Op-ed, PKsNY, Postsecular City, Science & religion, Sports, The democratic good, Theater & Dance and Urban design
+Topic sub categories : 9/11, Art & Faith, Bible NYC, Bible NYC Exhibit, Book reviews, Churches in Schools controversy, Crime, Demons, Devils, Golem & Idols, Diary, Dreams, East Harlem explosion, Elections 2013, Faith & education, Faith-based business, Faith-based social services, Food, Gardens, Humor, Hurricane Sandy, Jesus the New Yorker, Journalism, Journey Everywhere, Kitchens of Faith, Law & religion, Movies, Music, Op-ed, PKsNY, Politics & faith, Postsecular City, Race & faith, Science & religion, Sports, The democratic good, Theater & Dance, Unforgettables and Urban design

 There is a mythology that in the public schools religion cannot be mentioned, the Bible can’t be taught, and religious expression is prohibited.
 As we gear up for a new school year, here are the commonly accepted guidelines for teaching the Bible (and religion) in the public school.

 John Paul II, Andy Warhol, Jacob Riis, teaching religion in the public school and Ferguson, Missouri!